leoalho/WeSail/documentation/getting_started.md

 ## Logging in

 When opening the app for the first time a login form is presented.
-One can login ith the test user (username: test, password: salasana) or with any other created user by typing in username and password into their respective fields an clicking on the login button.
+One can login with the test user (username: test, password: salasana) or with any other created user by typing in username and password into their respective fields an clicking on the login button.

 ## Signing up

 A new user can be created via the sign up link in the right corner of the menu bar.
 The use has to enter a unique username, a password two times and an email.
 At the moment any string is accepted as an email.
 The passwords have to match in order to create a new user.
 When a new user is created the user is redireted to the login view and the user is able to login with the new credentials.

+## Forgotten Password

+Users who have forgotten their passwords can change their password by clicking the forgotten password? link on the front page or login page.
+A link to change the password will be sent to the user's email address.

 ## Creating a new boat